This post may contain affiliate links. Please read my disclosure policy for more details.

 WHAT CAN I PUT IN A SCHOOL LUNCH BOX?

-FRUIT: fresh fruit, any kind.
+Fresh fruit, any kind.
 If your kids get bored from pale apple slices in their lunch box, go for delicious and vibrant strawberries, blueberries, mango, kiwi or pineapple.
 They look stunning, make kids excited and they’re high in antioxidants and vitamins.

-VEGGIES: colorful cherry tomatoes or fresh veggies like carrots, peppers or cucumber cut into batons are crunchy, inviting and are loaded with nutrients.
+Colorful cherry tomatoes or fresh veggies like carrots, peppers or cucumber cut into batons are crunchy, inviting and are loaded with nutrients.
 If you have time, serve the crudites with homemade dips such as cheese dips or hummus, this is a great way to mix veggies + protein!

-PROTEIN: chicken, meatballs or fish fingers whatever your kids prefer.
+Chicken, meatballs, or fish fingers whatever your kids prefer.
 Plus, don’t forget some great vegetarian options: beans (colorful bean salad, bean patties, mashed beans, hummus) and eggs (hardboiled eggs, omelet, frittata).

-DAIRY: dairy foods like milk and cheese are excellent sources of protein and contain valuable calcium.
+dairy foods like milk and cheese are excellent sources of protein and contain valuable calcium.
 Kids love milk, yogurt, soft cheese, mozzarella balls, cheddar, you can serve them on their own or add them to salad, pasta, rice and omelet.

 To help you plan tasty, healthy packed lunches that your kids will love, I’ve got these 10 yummy suggestions to get you started.